 What are the 13 signs your website has been Hacked?
-That is what we are discussing here today.
+Here’s how to tell if your website is hacked and what to do about it.

 You may think that a hacked website is only affecting your website.
 But in fact, it is affecting all of your digital marketing assets.
 That is your website, your email, your social media, your paid ads, and landing pages.
 How do we know what the signs are?
 Because in 2018, six short months after launching our website redesign, of 12 months worth of painstaking strategy, keyword research, writing more and new content, a hacker broke in.
 Here’s our experience.
 We want to make sure this doesn’t happen to you.